Adaptive Tool Use in Large Language Models with Meta-Cognition Trigger: Approach

-After the training procedure described above, we obtain the meta-cognition probes across all model layers (\eg 32 probes for \texttt{Llama-3-8B}).
-We compare our meta-cognition probe to existing proposed honesty \cite{zou2023representation} and confidence probes \cite{liu2024ctrla} by evaluating the intermediate classification accuracy on held-out examples where the model is instructed to exhibit either honest/confident/strong meta-cognition or dishonest/lacking confidence/weak meta-cognition.
-The results of the probes are shown in Figure \ref{fig:probes_comparison}.
-As illustrated in Figure~\ref{fig:probes_comparison}, our meta-cognition probe achieves near-optimal accuracy, significantly outperforming prior work.
+After the above procedures, we obtain meta-cognition probes across all model layers (\eg 32 probes for \texttt{Llama-3-8B}).
+We evaluate our meta-cognition probe against existing probes for honesty \cite{zou2023representation} and confidence \cite{liu2024ctrla} by measuring the {\em intermediate classification accuracy} on held-out examples where the model is instructed to exhibit either honest/confident/strong meta-cognition or dishonest/lacking confidence/weak meta-cognition.
+Intermediate classification accuracy refers to the probe’s ability to correctly predict the directional alignment, \ie whether the token representation points in a positive or negative direction along the concept axis (honesty/confidence/meta-cognition).
+This metric does not reflect final tool-use decision accuracy.
+The results shown in Figure~\ref{fig:probes_comparison} indicates our meta-cognition probe achieves near-optimal accuracy, significantly outperforming prior probes.